kalwhyte/RSA-Factoring-Challenge/README.md

 This task is the same as task 0, except:

 pandqare always prime numbers
-There is only one number in the files
+There is only one number in the files.